 Note: USAA is only available to military community members and their families.

-Cities with the lowest auto insurance rates in Rhode Island
+Rhode Island cities with the lowest auto insurance rates

 Where you live significantly impacts your car insurance cost.
 Insurance companies consider the number and cost of claims in your area to determine the risk of insuring vehicles.
 Areas with higher accident risks or theft rates tend to have higher premiums to compensate for the increased risk.